 Read more about our individual projects on the 'our projects' page here

-Unity Enterprises was founded to provide unique, bespoke and innovative projects which support young people to overcome barriers, understand their responsibilities, become positively engaged and focus on their future.
+Unity Enterprises was founded to provide unique, bespoke and innovative projects, programmes and courses which support young people to overcome barriers, understand their responsibilities, become positively engaged and focus on their future.

 Our projects and activities support them with personal and social development, health & wellbeing, employability, enterprise, inclusion and engagement.
 We believe in providing value for money in all we deliver to ensure we remain lean and agile to need affordable and ensures we are able to invest in service growth and improvement.